-Utilities with AMI need Distribution Transformer Monitors to understand Reverse Energy impacts on transformers.
+Utilities with AMI need Distribution Transformer Monitors to understand Reverse Energy impacts and the impacts of EV charging on transformers.

-DISTRIBUTED ENERGY RESOURCES (DER)
+Distributed Energy Resources (DER)

 The reality is that AMI generated Reverse Energy data does not accurately indicate impacts on transformers or the resulting grid impacts.